cgardesey/mhg/readme.md

 - User authentication and authorization system with role-based access control.
 - CRUD operations for patients' records.
 - Secure API endpoints with validation and error handling.
-- Database migrations and seeders to set up the initial data.
-- Token-based API authentication using Laravel Passport.

 ## Prerequisites